wjdenny/wjdenny.github.io/content/Social and economic capital can provide advantages to students in higher education..md

 tag:#type/source family support
 ```

-For students who lack these forms of capital, [[Positive supportive relationships between faculty and students can have positive effects on equity in education.|socio-academic relationships between faculty and students can provide opportunities to build them.]]
+For students who lack these forms of capital, [[Socioacademic Relationships|socio-academic relationships between faculty and students can provide opportunities to build them.]]

 [[Help students build networks of support in the community]]